bradgarropy/bradgarropy.com/content/posts/goals-for-2026.md

 ## 🇲🇽 spanish

 This year I still plan on doing my [Duolingo][duolingo] each day, but it's starting to reach the limit of what it can teach me.
 Therefore, my goal is to read one real book in Spanish.
-Gaby got me [El Future es Imperfecto][el-futuro] for Christmas, and I'll work my way through that over the course of the year.
+Gaby got me [El Futuro es Imperfecto][el-futuro] for Christmas, and I'll work my way through that over the course of the year.

-I think this is a great first step to immersing myself in the language, which will teach me more that any application could in the long run.
+I think this is a great first step to immersing myself in the language, which will teach me more than any application could in the long run.

 ## 🛠️ physical not digital